Who is it for?

 'We have been recruiting actuarial trainees from Cass Business School for the past two years.
 The quality of the candidates has been high and the careers team have been extremely helpful and proactive.
 For us, Cass Business School is a treasure trove of talent ready to enter the business world.'

 Daria Prychantovska, MSc in Actuarial Science, Class of 2016

 'This year at Cass Business School has been one of the most challenging and fascinating experiences of my life.
 My high expectations were fulfilled: exceptional professors, incredible people from all over the world, an amazing city and, to top it all, a desirable job offer, obtained with a massive support from our careers professionals.
 Thank you, Cass!
 Thank you, London!'

 The MSc in Actuarial Management serves as a continuation of the MSc in Actuarial Science allowing successful candidates to focus on the application of concepts learned, study the key areas of actuarial practice and choose from the various actuarial specialist subjects and attain further technical knowledge.
 Students taking that MSc get an opportunity to obtain further exemptions from the later Core Practice and Specialist Principle subjects of the Institute and Faculty of Actuaries.

 Course information and statistics

 The programme is accredited by the Institute and Faculty of Actuaries to offer exemptions from their Core Modelling, Core Statistics and Core Business professional examinations (Subjects CM1, CM2, CS1, CS2, CB1, CB2).
 The MSc in Actuarial Science was introduced in 1985.
-Today it remains cutting edge, following regular reviews from employers through our Advisory Board, and has been revamped to welcome the profession’s new curriculum.
+Today it remains cutting edge, following regular reviews from employers through our Advisory Board, and now has a new innovative Business Analytics pathway.
 Please note that all accreditations and exemptions are subject to change.
 Please check if you have specific requirements.